 A more complicated model of PETSc with threads, which would allow users to write threaded code that made PETSc calls, is not supported because PETSc is not currently thread-safe.
 Because the issues involved with toolkits and thread safety are complex, this short answer is almost meaningless.
 Thus, this page attempts to explain how threads and thread safety relate to PETSc.
 Note that we are discussing here only "software threads" as opposed to "hardware threads."

-Threads are used in 2 main ways:
+Threads are used in 2 main ways in HPC:

 - Loop-level compiler control.
 The C/C++/FORTRAN compiler manages the dispatching of threads at the beginning of a loop, where each thread is assigned non-overlapping selections from the loop.
 OpenMP, for example, defines standards (compiler directives) for indicating to compilers how they should "thread parallelize" loops.